Our 10 favorite Sean Connery looks at the movies – Reel

 © Michael Ochs Archives/Getty Images

-So what can we do other than remember that Sean Connery wears a suit like no other , that he probably made many men want to dress up and that he alone symbolizes a certain British elegance?
+So what can we do but remind ourselves that Sean Connery wears a suit like no one else , that he probably made many men want to dress up and that he symbolizes a certain British elegance all by himself?

-Maybe just rewatch the films, starting with the most iconic of them: “Goldfinger”.
-This is the quintessence of James Bond style according to Sean Connery and this is certainly where we should start: remarkably worn suits, always right colors, strong character, shirts and much more.
+Maybe just rewatch the movies, starting with the most iconic of them all: "Goldfinger."
+It's the quintessence of Sean Connery's James Bond style and that's definitely where you should start: remarkably well-worn suits, always-right colors, strong character, shirts and many other things.

-When it comes to style, if you only had one source of inspiration, it could be James Bond played by Sean Connery.
-Elegance, versatility, timelessness : in his incarnation of the character there are multiple reasons to be interested in clothing.
+When it comes to style, if you had to have only one source of inspiration, it would be Sean Connery's James Bond.
+Elegance, versatility, timelessness : there are multiple reasons to be interested in clothing in his incarnation of the character.

-Firedamp and black faces, like Zola's.
-At just 40 years old, Sean Connery is preparing to return the 007 costume he has successfully worn since 1962.
+Firedamp and black faces, like in Zola.
+At just 40 years old, Sean Connery is preparing to return the 007 costume that he has worn successfully since 1962.

-While waiting for “Diamonds Are Forever”, here he portrays a modest character, both silent and angry, and inspired by the true story of the Molly Maguires.
+While waiting for "Diamonds are Forever", he plays a modest character here, both silent and angry, and inspired by the true story of the Molly Maguires.

 sean connery molly maguires outfit home workwear black white